This event will feature the following speakers:

 In the past, investors often experienced serious difficulties in dealing with complicated regulations and lengthy bureaucracy.
 The authorities have taken steps to make it easier for foreign investors such as cutting red tape and reducing taxes.
 In recent years, the authorities have tried to streamline application procedures and reduce waiting times to obtain permits as well as open up more sectors for investment.

-To help members understand more about Indonesia's economic developments and increasing investment opportunities, at this Belt & Road Series roundtable seminar on 15 March, Consul General of Indonesia Tri Tharyat, will talk about new investment incentives and projects, and Hong Kong entrepreneur Andy Wong, who set up a manufacturing plant in the country, will give his experience of doing business in Indonesia.
+To help members understand more about Indonesia's economic developments and increasing investment opportunities, at this Belt & Road Series roundtable seminar on 15 March, Consul General of Indonesia, Mr Tri Tharyat, and Mr. Reza Anglingkusumo, Chief Representative of Bank Indonesia Representative Office for East Asia (Bank Indonesia in Tokyo, Japan), will speak about recent economic developments and the future outlook for Indonesia, as well as investment incentives.
+Hong Kong entrepreneur Andy Wong, who set up a manufacturing plant in the country, will give his experience of doing business in Indonesia.